 And, whilst deliveries to an alternate address have existed for many years, there is a growing trend aimed at meeting the demand for 24/7 deliveries to offer in-car deliveries.
 For example, using connected technologies allows delivery drivers to open a car’s boot and drop off a parcel whilst the recipient remains at work.
 Retailers such as Amazon suggest that technology like Amazon Key (where guests and delivery personnel can enter a property without the homeowner being present) could be rolled out for people’s homes or other places to avoid missed deliveries.

 Whatever delivery options are on the table, the crucial measure of success that consumers will apply is the ability of retailers to keep their delivery promises.
 For their purchases to arrive when and where they specified.
-Getting a delivery address right first time by making use of address verification tools will be the enabler for gold standard delivery.
+Getting a delivery address right first time by making use of address lookup tools will be the enabler for gold standard delivery.

 Personalisation is a trend from last year that is set to continue into 2020 and beyond.
 Ecommerce retailers are using location technology to provide exact delivery information - tailored to the customer and their location.
 For example, Amazon utilise the IP address of your device in order to establish availability of stock in the locality and then provides a specific indication of when an order needs to be placed to guarantee delivery slots.